-- 5. An AI is required to report in this return its credit exposures subject to the IRB approach, including: - (i) all of the AI's on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except for securitization exposures 1 and any exposures which are required to be deducted from its core capital and/or supplementary capital2; and - (ii) all of the AI's credit exposures booked in its trading book to counterparties under: - repo-style transactions that are treated as collateralized lending; and - over-the-counter (OTC) derivative transactions and credit derivative contracts. - 6.
-Subject to the Monetary Authority's (MA) prior consent, an AI using the IRB approach may simultaneously have a portion of its credit exposures subject to the basic approach (BSC approach) and/or the standardized (credit risk) approach (STC approach), which should be reported in Form MA(BS)3(IIIa) and/or Form MA(BS)3(IIIb) according to the respective reporting requirements.
+- 5. An AI is required to report in this return its credit exposures subject to the IRB approach, including: - (a) all of the AI's on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except for exposures that are required to be deducted from any of the AI's Common Equity Tier 1 capital (CET1 capital), Additional Tier 1 capital and Tier 2 capital1, exposures to a central counterparty (CCP)2 and securitization exposures3; - (b) all of the AI's exposures to counterparties - (i) under over-the-counter derivative transactions (OTC derivative transactions), credit derivative contracts or securities financing transactions (SFTs) booked in an AI's trading book; or - (ii) in respect of assets that are - posted by the AI as collateral for transactions or contracts booked in its trading book; and - held by the counterparties in a manner that is not bankruptcy remote from the counterparties, except for exposures that are subject to deduction from any of the AI's CET1 capital, Additional Tier 1 capital and Tier 2 capital and exposures to a CCP.

+6. Subject to the Monetary Authority's (MA) prior consent, an AI using the IRB approach may simultaneously have a portion of its credit exposures subject to the basic approach (BSC approach) and/or the standardized (credit risk) approach (STC approach), which should be reported in Form MA(BS)3(IIIa) and/or Form MA(BS)3(IIIb) according to the respective reporting requirements.